-- Negative lunch account - will generate an automated call, email or text message that will be sent each Friday to remind you to put money on the account.
+- Negative lunch account - will generate an email that will be sent each Thursday to remind you to put money on the account.

 - At $15.00, administrators will be notified and a formal letter and meal application will be sent to the household from the district

 - At $30.00 the district will contact the household

 - Progressive notification will continue as long as there is outstanding debt